-(f) the moneys that immediately prior to the date of the commencement of this Act were standing to the credit of the account kept at the Treasury under the provisions of section 35 of the repealed Act.
+(f) the moneys that immediately prior to the date of the commencement of this Act were standing to the credit of the account kept at the Treasury under the provisions of section 35 of the repealed Act; and

+(g) any other moneys lawfully received by, made available to, or payable to the Authority.

-(2) The moneys referred to in subsection (1) shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the “Aboriginal Affairs Planning Authority Account”.
+(2) The moneys referred to in subsection (1) shall be credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the “Aboriginal Affairs Planning Authority Account”.

 (3) All expenditure incurred by the Authority, for the purpose of giving effect to this Act, shall be charged to the Aboriginal Affairs Planning Authority Account.